leaningtech/labs/sites/browserpod/src/content/docs/12-guides/06-Working-around-native-npm-dependencies.md

 ---
-title: Running native binaries
+title: Working around native npm dependencies
-description: Using packages with native components in BrowserPod
+description: Using npm packages with native components in BrowserPod
 ---

 BrowserPod runs Node.js in a Wasm environment.
 Packages that ship native binaries for specific CPU architectures will not run in this environment unless they provide a Wasm build.